angband/angband/docs/hacking/compiling.rst

 The compilation process with CMake requires a version greater than 3, by default the compilation process uses the X11 front end unless one or more of the other graphical front ends are selected.
-The graphical front ends are: GCU, SDL, SDL2 and X11.
+The graphical front ends are: GCU, SDL, SDL2, X11 and Windows.
 All of the following generate a self-contained directory, build/game, that you can move elsewhere or rename.
 To run the result, change directories to build/game or whatever you renamed it to) and run ./angband .